flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-18-07-09-qq/index.md

 cards:
   - order: 0
     body: >-
-      > ‘You are a true Wonder Woman.
+      > "You are a true Wonder Woman.
 The kids loved ita|and so did the staff.”

       Dr. Lucas Collazo, Inova Children's Hospital, outside of Washington D.C.,